vuoro/pelimanni/README.md

 // Plays all notes at once, instead of subdividing time [0, 5, 7, { chord: true }]; // 0, 5, 7 at the same time for 0.2s

-// Multiplies the duration of each note
-// Warning: scaling up can easily cause notes to overlap, so be sure to create space for them.
-[0, x, 1, x { scale: 2 }] // double-duration 0, then double-duration 1
-[0, 1 { scale: 0.5 }]     // half-duration 0, then half-duration 1

 // These are passed through to the playNote function (see below)
 // ´velocity` is how strongly the note is played, but does not affect the volume: best stay between 0–1
 // `volume` is how loud it should be: don't go above 1.0